 Yes, this is the third ice cream sandwich post in a row, but I just can’t get enough!
 Although maybe I can, because I wasn’t satisfied with just plain ice cream sandwiched between plain wafers was I?
-No. I had to take matters into my own hands and jazz things up a bit.
+No. I had to take matters into my own hands and jazz things up a bit with these jazzed up ice cream sandwiches.

 It probably comes as no surprise that I’m planning this year’s ice cream party to have a heavy ice cream sandwich focus.
 Part of that will be an ice cream sandwich bar where guests can pick how they want to customize their ice cream treat.
 There’s so many ways to jazz them up!